bangbay/wp-user-avatar/readme.txt

 * <code>has_wp_user_avatar</code>: checks if the user has a WP User Avatar image
 * [See example usage here](http://wordpress.org/extend/plugins/wp-user-avatar/installation/)

+= There's a call for donations in the WP User Avatar settings.
+How can I remove it? = I've spent countless hours developing this plugin for free.
+If you're able to give a donation I'd appreciate it, but it's by no means a requirement.
+You can remove the message by adding this to the <code>functions.php</code> file of your theme:

+`remove_action('wpua_donation_message', 'wpua_do_donation_message');`

 == Advanced Settings ==

 You can change the HTML structure of the WP User Avatar section on your profile edit page by using the functions <code>wpua_before_avatar</code> and <code>wpua_after_avatar</code>.
 By default, the avatar code is structured like this: